kentoapps/Ministagram/README.md

 I also wrote test codes using Mockito but I wanted to put a priority on developing features so I wrote just few test cases this time.
 In practical, writing test first is better though.

-# Architecutre
+# Architecture
 🚧 I'll put a diagram of architecture here 🚧

 ## UI Layer
-UI layer architecuter is MVVM using ViewModel and Data Binding from Jetpack.
+UI layer architecture is MVVM using ViewModel and Data Binding from Jetpack.
 ViewModel classes have some datas which is shown on View.
 ViewModel classes also have logics and it's not depended on other classes such as Activity, Fragment and View.
 Therefore it's easy to test them.
 Thanks to Data Binding, I can bind data which is in ViewModel and layout(xml) without writing redundant biding codes!